Your browser is not supported for this experience.

 Source: All Recipes

 Now that you know how to make a roux, you're ready to try some Cajun and Creole recipes!
 Take a look at our gumbo guide for more instructions and a fun how-to video with Chef Scott Landry.
 Still not ready to jump into the kitchen?
-Book a gumbo class at the Golden Doors Event Center and let Chef Carolyn walk you through the process or enjoy a delicious roux-based dish from a local restaurant in Southwest Louisiana.
+There are plenty of popular Cajun and Creole restaurants in Southwest Louisiana serving up the popular dish daily.
+Bon appetit!

 Howdy!
 I was born and raised in Lake Charles, LA, and couldn't imagine raising my children anywhere else!
 I'm a proud Barbe and McNeese State University graduate #GeauxPokes.
 Je parle aussi un peu de français!
 In my spare time I enjoy reading romance, mystery, and fantasy books, writing, volunteering with local organizations, trying new recipes, fishing (occasionally), and most importantly spending quality time with my family.